Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 So then, how do we fix this?
 Well, we do this by applying Test Driven Development of course!
 To help us, we need to think of the high-level abstractions that we need to really satisfy our requirements.
-This way the underlying implementations can be changed but the higher order functionality remains the same!
+This way the underlying implementations can be changed but, the higher order functionality remains the same!

 There is a balance that exists from being too tightly coupled to so loosely coupled that every line of code is just a layer of indirection.
 Finding that balance is key here, having the code just just enough context to understand the picture, without having to know everything.